 I asked my friends in Corvallis if they ever got avocados other than Hass at the co-op, and they remembered getting Bacon.
 Besides Lamb, Reed, and Bacon, I’ve seen some Fuerte avocados sold in select stores, for example at Bristol Farms.
 But I’ve never seen them in typical supermarket chain stores.

-The seasons to find Bacon and Fuerte avocados are from about November through the end of winter, then Hass fruit from California arrives in stores around March and lasts through summer.
-In September and October, look for Reed.
+The seasons to find Bacon and Fuerte avocados are from about November through the end of winter.

 Buy avocados at farmers markets

 There can be good avocados at farmers markets.
 The appeal of buying avocados at a farmers market is that you can buy varieties other than Hass and that are in season, such as the ones mentioned above.
 But there are even more varieties to be found at farmers markets.
 I’ve bought Pinkerton, Edranol, Nabal, MacArthur, Corona, and other uncommon varieties at farmers markets throughout California over the years.